Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: The Role of Input Audio

 \subsection{Time Dimension}

 Analyzing which source words drive gender assignment reveals a surprising pattern: models rely primarily on first-person pronouns and determiners that refer to the speaker.
 Manual investigation of the contrastive heatmaps has revealed that ``\textit{I}'' is the word most frequently highlighted to explain gender choice.
-To validate this observation quantitatively, we extract word-level scores from the spectrogram heatmaps by using Gentle\footnote{https://github.com/strob/gentle} to obtain each source word's time range and selecting the highest feature score within that range as the word's score.
-Table~\ref{tab:self-ref-percent} shows that, for the Transformer model, ``\textit{I}'' is the top-scoring word in 16.9--25.8\,\% of examples, depending on the language.
-Including other self-referential expressions (``\textit{I}'', ``\textit{I'd}'', ``\textit{I've}'', ``\textit{I'm}'', ``\textit{my}'', ``\textit{me}'', ``\textit{myself}'') raises these percentages to 23.7--35.1\,\%.
-These percentages are even higher when considering all examples in our dataset rather than just those that flip (second row of Table~\ref{tab:self-ref-percent}).
-Besides these first-person words, Table~\ref{tab:top-words} shows that words like ``\textit{and}'', ``\textit{was}'', and ``\textit{when}'' also frequently receive high attribution scores.
+To validate this observation quantitatively, we extract word-level scores from the spectrogram heatmaps by using Gentle\footnote{https://github.com/strob/gentle} to obtain each source word's time range and selecting the highest feature score within that range as the word's score. \lc{Table~\ref{tab:self-ref-percent} shows that, for the Transformer model, ``\textit{I}'' is the top-scoring word in 36.1--46.2\,\% of examples that flip, depending on the language.
+Including other self-referential expressions (``\textit{I}'', ``\textit{I'd}'', ``\textit{I've}'', ``\textit{I'm}'', ``\textit{my}'', ``\textit{me}'', ``\textit{myself}'') raises these percentages to 43.4--53.8\,\%.
+Crucially, these percentages are higher for examples that flip than for all examples (second row of Table~\ref{tab:self-ref-percent}), suggesting that self-referential words are not merely frequent top-scoring features, but are causally involved in gender assignment: occluding them can be sufficient to change the model's prediction.} Besides these first-person words, Table~\ref{tab:top-words} shows that words like \lc{``\textit{was}'', ``\textit{when}'', and ``\textit{and}'} also frequently receive high attribution scores.
 However, manual inspection reveals these words appear next to ``\textit{I}'' in the source sentence (``\textit{and I...}'', ``\textit{I was...}'', ``\textit{when I...}'') and likely score highest due to imprecisions in Gentle's word-level alignments, suggesting the actual prevalence of first-person words is even greater.